 Caterpillar to Butterfly

 Watching a caterpillar turn into a butterfly is a wonderful experience that every child should have the privilege of observing.
-Charlotte talked about this nature project in Volume 1, pages 60 and 61.
-You can do this nature project with something as simple as a glass jar or as elaborate as a Butterfly Pavilion.
+Charlotte talked about this nature project in Home Education, page 60.

 Pressing Wild Flowers

 Collecting and pressing wild flowers is another great nature project that you and your children can do together, whether you use heavy books or a ready-made Plant Press.

 “To make collections of leaves and flowers, pressed and mounted, and arranged according to their form, affords much pleasure, and, what is better, valuable training in the noticing of differences and resemblances” (Home Education, pp. 63, 64).

 Children can look for plants with heart-shaped or spoon-shaped leaves, with whole or divided leaves; leaves with criss-cross veins and leaves with straight veins; bell-shaped flowers and cross-shaped flowers; flowers with three petals, with four, with five; etc.

 You can also scoop up tadpoles in a nearby lake or pond and watch them turn into frogs.
 (Note: Be sure to research conservation laws in your area.
 Taking tadpoles from a private body of water is usually okay, but check local/state/federal laws to see if it is legal to take tadpoles from a public waterway.)

 “Surely there is a pond within reach—by road or rail—where tadpoles may be caught, and carried home in a bottle, fed, and watched through all their changes—fins disappearing, tails getting shorter and shorter, until at last there is no tail at all, and a pretty pert little frog looks you in the face” (Home Education, p.
 56).